asksurya/photo-manage/rules.md

   - Store phone GPS location separately if photo lacks embedded GPS, with timestamp alignment.
 - **Storage and Sync:**
   - Use local storage (e.g., AsyncStorage or local databases like SQLite) for offline access.
-  - Integrate cloud providers (e.g., Firebase for simplicity and cross-platform support) for sync.
+  - Integrate with user's own NAS (Network Attached Storage) setup for synchronization, using protocols such as SMB, NFS, or custom APIs.
+Allow users to configure NAS endpoint and authentication.
-  - Ensure data privacy: encrypt sensitive data and comply with GDPR/CCPA.
+  - Ensure data privacy: encrypt sensitive data and comply with GDPR/CCPA when transferring to NAS.
 - **UI/UX Standards:**
   - Follow Material Design principles for Android and Apple Human Interface Guidelines for iOS within the cross-platform framework.
   - Ensure split-view is intuitive: swipe or tap to select, with visual indicators for pairing.